aprs434/aprs434.github.io/README.md

 ### I-Gate Firmware
 - See: <https://github.com/lora-aprs/LoRa_APRS_iGate>
-- Currently, the APRS 434 tracker is still compatible with the i-gate developped by Peter Buchegger, OE5BPA.
+- Currently, the APRS&nbsp;434 tracker is still compatible with the i-gate developped by Peter Buchegger, OE5BPA.
 However, this will soon change.
-When this happens, APRS 434 will migrate to the new 434.000 MHz channel.
+When this happens, APRS&nbsp;434 will migrate to the new 434.000&nbsp;MHz channel.

 ## Development Road Map